 Reclaimed water can be used for...

 - Dust control

 - Groundwater recharge

 - Streamflow and wetland enhancement

-- Safe: The reclaimed water that LOTT produces is safe for public contact and almost any use except drinking.
+The reclaimed water that LOTT produces is safe for public contact and almost any use except drinking.
 It meets Class A Reclaimed Water standards approved by the Washington State Departments of Health and Ecology.
 The reclaimed water is continually monitored and tested to ensure that it meets strict quality standards.
-Only water that meets those strict standards can be put to use.
+Only water that meets those strict standards can be put to beneficial use.

-- Sensible: Olympia must ensure that our water supplies meet increasing demands for water.
+Olympia must ensure that our water supplies meet increasing demands for water.
 The greatest demand occurs during the summer, when irrigation can double or triple daily water consumption.
 Reclaimed water is ideally suited for irrigation.

 LOTT is producing reclaimed water to help meet increased future wastewater treatment needs.
 The City supports the use of reclaimed water and distributes it for many for non-drinking purposes.
 Every gallon of reclaimed water that is used for outdoor watering represents a gallon of potable water saved for drinking.